Kaley Cuoco Gets Company From Rosie Perez As ‘The Big Bang Theory’ Star Takes Off With ‘The Flight Attendant’

 Before she signed up to co-star on The Flight Attendant, Rosie had been busy working on a number of projects

 The Do The Right Thing actress — who has previously been nominated for an Oscar, a Golden Globe, and an Emmy — is slated to appear in an American superhero film that focuses on Harley Quinn.
-Called Birds of Prey (And The Fantabulous Emancipation of One Harley Quinn), the film also stars Margo Robbie, Mary Elizabeth Winstead, and Ewan McGregor.
-The movie, slated to be one of three in a trilogy, will be released in 2020, according to IMDb.
+Called Birds of Prey (And The Fantabulous Emancipation of One Harley Quinn), the film also stars Margot Robbie, Mary Elizabeth Winstead, and Ewan McGregor.
+The movie, slated to be the first in a trilogy, will be released in 2020, according to IMDb.

 In addition to acting in Birds of Prey, the 55-year-old New Yorker is also set to co-star in The Last Thing He Wanted with Anne Hathaway, Willen Dafoe, and Ben Affleck.
 The Netflix film, based on a Joan Didion novel of the same name about a journalist who swaps her newspaper job for one as an arms dealer for a covert government agency, will also air in 2020, according to IMDb.